feranick/MultiFit/README.md

 Version history:
 ================

+v.3: New peak added in init file at 1050 1/cm.
+This makes it incompatible with previous version

 v.2: It uses a peak guessing algorithm, for more accurate results.
+The initial peak is at 1140 1/cm

 v.1: It uses a static initialization for the fitting parameters